needle-mirror/com.unity.xr.meta-openxr/Documentation~/features/colocation-discovery.md

 ### Discovered messages

 Subscribe to [ColocationDiscoveryFeature.messageDiscovered](xref:UnityEngine.XR.OpenXR.Features.Meta.ColocationDiscoveryFeature.messageDiscovered) to be notified when a message is discovered.
-The `messageDiscovered` event passes a [XRColocationDiscoveredMessage](xref:UnityEngine.XR.OpenXR.Features.Meta.XRColocationDiscoveredMessage) that contains a `SerializableGuid` representing the advertisement ID and `NativeArray<byte>` representing the data of the message.
+The `messageDiscovered` event passes a [ColocationDiscoveryMessage](xref:UnityEngine.XR.OpenXR.Features.Meta.ColocationDiscoveryMessage) that contains a `SerializableGuid` representing the advertisement ID and `NativeArray<byte>` representing the data of the message.
 The `NativeArray<byte>` is allocated with `Allocator.Temp` and will be disposed of at the end of the frame.
 The advertisement ID is used to distinguish between different advertised messages.
 The data contains the message the advertiser is broadcasting.

 If the advertised message is a `SerializableGuid`, you can convert the message of bytes back to a `SerializableGuid` by passing the bytes to a constructor of a new `Guid` and passing that guid into the constructor of a new `SerializableGuid`.
 The following code example demonstrates how to convert bytes to a `SerializableGuid`: